locus84/Locus-Bundle-System/README.md

 So you don't need to call Resources.UnloadUnusedAssets() function which hangs your gameplay.

 Mine support same functionality as well as synchronized api.\
-This is done by caching WWWRequest.
+This is done by caching WWWRequest.\
+Note that caching assetbundles eats some memory(but quite low)

 When a assetbundle's reference count is zero.\
 It fires another assetbundle request and cache up until assetbundle can be unloaded and swapped.